Router Vulnerability Check

 When your router allows UPnP or NAT-PMP port forwarding, some programs or applications may open or leave open ports redirecting a communication request from one address and port number combination to another.

-An open port refers to a TCP (Transmission Control Protocol) or UDP (User Datagram Protocol) port number that is actively accepting packets.
+An open port is a TCP (Transmission Control Protocol) or UDP (User Datagram Protocol) port number that is actively accepting packets.
 (UPnP & NAT-PMP are both samples of TCPs).
-In other words, behind it is a system that is receiving communication.
-A closed port, on the other hand, rejects or ignores packets.
+In other words, behind an open port is a system that is receiving communication.
+By contrast, a closed port rejects or ignores packets.